API health check: How to keep apps healthy

 Disable cache

 API health checks work by monitoring responses.
-However, if you have caching mechanisms enabled, your health check service may end up producing false positives as a result of cached responses masking underlying issues.
-As such, it is best practice to disable caching mechanisms during API health checks.
+However, cached responses can mask underlying issues and produce false positives.
+As such, disable caching mechanisms during health checks.

 Response time matters

 There are various ways to get the best out of response time checks.
-You’ll need to set response time thresholds, for example, to define what good looks like for your APIs.
-You can also bolster the impact of response time checks by analysing response time data over time.
-Doing so can not only help you identify performance bottlenecks and trends but can bring longer-term performance degradation issues to light.
+You’ll need to set response time thresholds to define what good looks like for your APIs.
+You can also bolster the impact of response time checks by analyzing response time data over time.
+Doing so can help you identify performance bottlenecks and trends, plus bring longer-term performance degradation issues to light.

 JSON response

-It’s a good idea to use a standardised JSON structure to deliver your health check status information and associated details.
-JSON’s human readability, flexibility, extensibility, efficient serialization and deserialization and broad compatibility make it ideal for returning your health check endpoint responses.
+It’s a good idea to use a standardized JSON structure to deliver your health check status information and associated details.
+JSON’s human readability, flexibility, extensibility, efficient serialization and deserialization and broad compatibility make it ideal.
 Configuring your health check endpoint to return responses in this format means you can receive clear, concise information about the health of your APIs’ critical components and the status of their dependencies.

 Response status code